vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/018/07_A_pakthAso.md

 If we accept the Schmidt/Witzel distribution of the allegiances of the various named forces, those named in ab are complaining about the defection of the sadhamā́d- who led them to the battle but has now gone over to the Tṛtsu (/Sudās) side and has turned to attack the nṝ̥́n (‘superior men’), by which they mean themselves.
 The sadhamā́d- is most likely Indra, and so losing him as an ally would be a serious blow.

-On the unexpected form sadhamā́s, if the nom. sg. to sadhamā́d-, see Scar (381) with lit.
+On the unexpected form sadhamā́s, if the nom. sg. to sadhamā́d-, see Scarlatta (381) with lit.
 I think it unlikely that it’s an acc. pl., a possibility Oldenberg considers by assigning it to a diff. root.
 As noted above (vs. 6) with regard to puroḷā́s, the rhyme with king Sudās may have played a part.

 Geldner’s interpr. of the syntax of cd is impossible: it contains an embedded main clause!
 His rel. cl. consists of ā́yó ‘nayat … yudhā́nṛ́̄n “… der seine Mannen unter Kampf heranführte” -- the beginning of c and the end of d.
 While his main clause is the end of c and the beginning of d, … sadhamā́ā́ryasya, gavyā́tṛ́tsubhyo ajagan … “Der Mahlgenossen des Ariers … ist aus Verlangen nach Kühen den Tr̥tsu's (zu Hilfe) gekommen.”
 My tr. follows Oldenberg’s, which is slightly adjusted by Schmidt.